-Photorealistic 3D Packaging Visualization with PackCAD Mockup and Blender
+Photorealistic 3D Packaging Visualizations with PackCAD Mockup and Blender

 PackCAD Mockup is an online tool that transforms flat dielines and print graphics into realistic 3D packaging visuals.
 This guide walks you through folding your 2D design into 3D with PackCAD Mockup, exporting a 3D model, and creating a photorealistic product rendering using the free, open-source Blender software.